Dsap5131/checkers/README.md

 2. Instance checking on parameters?
 What is the best practice
 3. Should Move return copies of the Position?
 Is this a vulnerability if not.
 4. (Optional) Research and implement optional typing for the use of GamePiece
+5. Should typing be done through strings and not imports (this can help with circular imports?)

 # Project Design